jfaccioni/clovars/README.md

 - `path-to-run-settings` is the path for a TOML file with the run settings;
 - `path-to-colonies` is the path for a TOML file with the colony description.
 ### View CloVarS
-To view the result of a previous CloVarS run, enter the following command in a terminal:
 ```shell
 clovars view <path-to-view-settings>
 ```
+where:
-where `path-to-view-settings` is the path for a TOML file with the view settings.
+- `path-to-view-settings` is the path for a TOML file with the view settings.
 ### Analyse CloVarS
-To run analytical scripts on the results of a previous CloVarS run, enter the following command in a terminal:
 ```shell
 clovars analyse <path-to-analysis-settings>
 ```
+where:
-where `path-to-analysis-settings` is the path for a TOML file with the analysis settings.
+- `path-to-analysis-settings` is the path for a TOML file with the analysis settings.

 ## Dependencies
 CloVarS depends on the following third-party packages: